siriusctrl/UniPublic/CS/week3.md

     - Pass the segments to the network layer
   - each socket has a **unique identifier**
     - and each segment has a set of fields for identifying socket in their header
-    - The **format** of the identifier depends on what transport-layer protocol is used
+    - The **format** of the identifier depends on what transport-layer protocol is used.

 ### Transport Layer UDP